2018 SCHOLARSHIPS AND AWARDS

-This year, the CSUN Department of Journalism offers 12 scholarships and awards to undergraduate and graduate students, including one honoring the late KCSN news director Keith Goldstein, a new $1,000 scholarship for Public Relations students, plus the $14,000 Flip Wilson Scholarship.
+This year, the CSUN Department of Journalism offers 14 scholarships and awards to undergraduate and graduate students, including the $14,000 Flip Wilson Scholarship.
 Several others are available at up to $2,500.
 All applicants must be undergraduate Journalism majors or graduate students in the Mass Communication program.

-Winners will be announced at the Department's annual Awards Reception and Kappa Tau Alpha initiation event, May 9, 2017, at the Orange Grove Bistro.
-All recipients must send a thank-you letter to donors to receive their scholarships.
+Winners will be announced at the Department's annual Awards Reception and Kappa Tau Alpha initiation event, May 8, 2018.
+All recipients must send a thank-you letter to donors to receive their scholarships and awards.

 Completed applications must be submitted, with any pertinent attachments, via email, at .
 Include your name in the subject line and address your application to the Journalism Department Scholarship Committee.
 Note: Applications require electronic signatures.
 See forms for eligibility criteria and requirements.